-3. Toilets with flat tank tops: A flat-top tank gives you another storage spot, whether you place organizers directly on top of it or take advantage of the wall space above for a hanging cabinet or shelving.
+3. Toilets with flat tank tops: A flat-top tank gives you another spot for bathroom storage, whether you place organizers directly on top of it or take advantage of the wall space above for a hanging cabinet or shelving.

 4. Curved quadrant shower units: Conserve precious real estate by including a comfy curved quadrant shower enclosure in your bathroom remodel, which sports two straight sides mounted into a corner and a curved entry that saves at least a square foot of space compared with traditional units.

 5. Smaller, deeper tubs: Look for smaller-scale tubs that offer a great soak with deep-set seating.
 Small claw foot tubs are one option, and modern fixtures inspired by traditional Japanese tubs abound.

 6. Lower-profile faucets and fixtures: Visual space opens up when you select low-profile fixtures, while the range of styles available allows you to beautifully accessorize a small bathroom.
 Choose WaterSense rated faucets for added savings and efficiency.